Annetta Kraayeveld, President

 Karyl is a studio artist living who uses basketry and needlework techniques to create two-dimensional wall art and three-dimensional sculptural forms.
 Her collections of vintage sewing notions and assorted manufactured sundries are the inspiration for and often the materials of her work.
 Her undergraduate studies were in painting and drawing, but her interest in basketry developed years later during her graduate studies in Fiber at UCLA.
 There she was introduced to the teaching of Bernard Kester and the writings of Ed Rossbach.
 Her work is in several museums across the country, including the Museum of Art & Design (NYC), the Renwick Gallery of the Smithsonian Institution (DC), the Racine Art Museum (Wisconsin) and the Fine Arts Museum of San Francisco.

-Eric is a teacher, architect, and maker who has served as the Program Chair for the University of Maine at Augusta’s Bachelor of Architecture degree for the past 10 years.
+Eric is a teacher, architect, and maker who has served as the Program Chair for the University of Maine at Augusta’s Bachelor of Architecture degree for the past 12 years.
 An avid maker, it was a year-long academic sabbatical designed to explore analog and digital ways of making that ignited his love for basket weaving.
-As part of his investigations, he traveled to North Carolina, Tennessee, and Loch Na Fooey, Ireland, to study basket weaving with masters of the craft.
-Since then he has continued to explore various weaving techniques and has had his work included in a number of group and solo exhibits.
+As part of his investigations, he has traveled to North Carolina, Tennessee, Kentucky, and Loch Na Fooey, Ireland, to study basket weaving with masters of the craft.
+He continues to explore various weaving techniques and has had his work included in a number of group and solo exhibits.
 Eric’s current work represents his interest in process and material, and includes coiling sweetgrass to found rocks as a means of exploring connection, pattern, form, and space.

 Agua Dulce, California

 Jennifer Tang-Limon first became interested in basketry over 20 years ago during architectural studies in Virginia.
 Today, she focuses primarily in mini twined waxed linen baskets created during her travels, but remains passionate about continually expanding her knowledge and skill through workshops and other basketry gatherings.
-In addition to serving as the Treasurer for NBO, she is currently the Los Angeles Basketry Guild’s Secretary and organizes their biennial retreats.
-She is also an active member of the Misti Washington Gourd and Basketry Guild as well as Texas Basket Weavers Association.
+In addition to serving in various positions on the NBO Board, she is also the Los Angeles Basketry Guild’s Executive Director and a member of Misti Washington Gourd and Basketry Guild as well as Texas Basket Weavers Association.

 Joe Van Wassenhove

 Since an early age, Joe has been fascinated by weaving.
-He took his first basketry class in the mid 80’s in the Midwest which confirmed his interest but other priorities delayed continuing.
-In 2006 he returned to basketry, attending conventions and taking classes covering a wide range of styles, materials and techniques as well as teaching occasionally.
+He took his first basketry class in the mid 80’s in the Midwest which confirmed his interest, but other priorities delayed continuing.
+In 2006 he returned to basketry, attending conventions, and taking classes covering a wide range of styles, materials and techniques as well as teaching occasionally.
 Past secretary of the Land of Lincoln Basketweavers Association (LLBWA), Joe is now retired and living in the Seattle area.
-He is a current member of the Columbia Basin Basketry Guild, the Northwest Basket Weavers, Vi Phillips Basketry Guild, and the LLBWA.
+He is a current member of the Northwest Basket Weavers, Vi Phillips Basketry Guild and the LLBWA.
 An avid traveler, Joe has made baskets across the US and in Canada, Spain, France, Germany and Denmark.